So, I turned off our running water for 48 hours and lived on our emergency water storage this week. I did this as a test and learning experience.

 My problem was getting it to stop, I ended up spilling a bit each time I used it.

 Even though we have quite a few different sized containers, I will still be making a few adjustments:

-Second, I will be purchasing an additional siphon pump in case ours breaks.
-It made transferring water from one barrel to the next SO easy, I do NOT want to be without it!
+- I will be purchasing an additional siphon pump in case ours breaks.
+It made transferring water from one barrel to the next so easy and I do NOT want to be without it!

 The original purpose of this entire experiment was to determine how much of our emergency water storage we used so that I could feel more secure in the amount of water we are storing.

-Well, over the entire 48 hour period, we used 34 gallons, but I need to make a few adjustments:
+Over the entire 48 hour period, we used 34 gallons.

 - 10 of those gallons were used flushing toilets.
 I will no longer be storing water to flush toilets as we will use grey water and or the bio-treatments.

-- I’m adding 1 gallon “extra” b/c in an emergency we will likely get dirtier, and possibly have wounds etc to clean.
+- I’m adding 1 gallon “extra” because in an emergency we will likely get dirtier, and possibly have wounds etc. to clean.
 This just makes me feel a little extra safe.

-- I’m adding 2 gallons extra for dish cleaning water, b/c I’m spoiled and like my dishes really clean. (-:
+- I’m adding 2 gallons extra for dish cleaning water, because I’m spoiled and like my dishes really clean.

 So that is 32 gallons total for 2 days or 16 gallons per day for our family’s emergency water storage.